cybercom-finland/location_tracking_ml/README.md

    and then take that as the starting point.
  * The number of learned parameters in the network should not greatly exceed the rough information content of the intuitive model of the phenomenon.
+ * Predicting difference to the last position might be more successful.
+ * Loss based on radial coordinates might be more pleasing to the eye.

 TODO
 ====